Why is this medication prescribed?

 How should this medicine be used?

-Shake the oral solution well before each use to mix the medication evenly.
+Shake the oral solution well before each use so it mixes evenly.

 You should begin to feel better during the first few days of treatment with vancomycin.
 If your symptoms do not improve or get worse, call your doctor.